concinim/wh-acd/platform-metrics.md

 # IBM Cloud Monitoring integration
 {: #monitor-pm}

-{{site.data.keyword.mon_full}} is a third-party, cloud-native, and container-intelligent management system that you can include as part of your {{site.data.keyword.cloud}} architecture.
+{{site.data.keyword.mon_full}} is a cloud-native and container-intelligent management system that you can include as part of your {{site.data.keyword.cloud}} architecture.
 Use it to gain operational visibility into the performance and health of your applications, services, and platforms.
 It offers administrators, DevOps teams, and developers full-stack telemetry with advanced features to monitor and troubleshoot, define alerts, and design custom dashboards.
 {:shortdesc}

 Currently, {{site.data.keyword.mon_full}} integration is available for {{site.data.keyword.wh-acd_short}} deployments according to the following table: